Tengger-semeru National park,

 Location: Tengger massif, East Java, Indonesia

-Photos: 81 available in format/size: More photos available on request.
+Photos: 90 available in format/size: More photos can also be made available upon request.

 Time lapse video: 1.

 The 16-km-wide Tengger caldera is located at the northern end of a volcanic massif extending from Semeru volcano.
 The massive Tengger volcanic complex dates back to about 820,000 years ago and consists of five overlapping stratovolcanoes, each truncated by a caldera.
 Lava domes, pyroclastic cones, and a maar occupy the flanks of the massif.
 The Ngadisari caldera at the NE end of the complex formed about 150,000 years ago and is now drained through the Sapikerep valley.